Sun, not shade

 View source(opens in new tab)Data licensed under Datenlizenz Deutschland - Namensnennung - Version 2.0 (dl-de/by-2.0) and Open Database License (ODbL).

 This is a hobby project built by one person.
-I'd love to hear your thoughts — whether it's a feature idea, a bug report, or just a kind word.
+I'd love to hear your thoughts: feature ideas, bug reports, or just a kind word.